Libvirt¶

 virsh shutdown <guestname>

-A CD-ROM device can be mounted in a virtual machine by entering:
+Mount a CD-ROM device in a virtual machine:

 virsh attach-disk <guestname> /dev/cdrom /media/cdrom